How to Advertise on Boston Radio

 Unlike other local media, which tends to skew towards older audiences, Boston radio reaches consumers of all ages.
 This includes members of Generation X, Y, and Z; Millennials, and Boomers.
 Everybody.

 % of New England Consumers Reached By Local Radio

 Media expert Gordon Borrell, CEO of Borrell Associates, advises, “Everything we’ve read about listening and aging audiences would have us believe that only our grandmother is listening to radio.
 Turns out the industry’s biggest supporters, the radio advertisers who foot the bills, aren’t buying that at all.
 Radio works, and the listeners are telling us in the latest survey data that radio has one helluva return-on-investment.”

 The second “R” affecting advertising success is recall.
-To be effective, advertising must be remembered by the consumer when it comes time to choose which Delaware Valley businesses to patronize.
+To be effective, advertising must be remembered by the consumer when it comes time to choose which Boston area businesses to patronize.

 Consumer insight company Nielsen found similar results.
 Across several different business categories, on average, radio advertising improved recall by 82%.
 The businesses measured were a health and beauty company, an information technologies company, an auto aftermarket retailer, a motorcycle company, and a mobile app company.